 What is a trade union and what can it do for me?

-A trade union is an independent association of employees that has banded together to achieve common goals, for example improved working conditions, and to make their collective voice heard.
+A trade union is an independent association of employees that has banded together to achieve common goals.
+Trade unions are independent of management and, through their elected leaders, will discuss on behalf of their members, with the employer to make their collective voice heard.
 This takes many forms including:

 - Having their say on issues like pay, terms and conditions, and health and safety